-Are your large breasts causing you back and shoulder or neck pain?
+Are your large breasts causing you back, shoulder or neck pain?
 Are you finding yourself Googling, “Will Medicare help pay for my breast reduction in Australia?” or “How much does a breast reduction in Newcastle cost?”

-It can be tricky to find an answer because most clinics choose not to publicly display their prices.
+It can be tricky to find an answer because unlike our clinic, most plastic surgery practices in Newcastle and NSW choose not to publicly display their prices.

 However, we understand breast reduction procedures in Newcastle cost around $15,000 to $30,000.